-This section of the analysis will focus in on the relationship between local short-term uses of the environment and the maintenance and enhancement of long term productivity, irreversible and irretrievable commitments of resources, and unavoidable adverse impacts.
+This section of the analysis will focus in on the relationship between local shortterm uses of the environment and the maintenance and enhancement of long term productivity, irreversible and irretrievable commitments of resources, and unavoidable adverse impacts.

-4.5.1 Relationship between Local Short-Term Uses of the Environment and the Maintenance and Enhancement of Long-Term Productivity creek to its natural floodplain, protecting the known archeological site, and restoring the riparian corridor along Cañada del Puerto Creek meet the longterm goals of protecting the significant natural, ecological, and cultural values of the Park.
+4.5.1 Relationship between Local Short-Term Uses of the Environment and the Maintenance and Enhancement of Long-Term Productivity

+For any of the alternatives considered, no long-term management possibilities or Park productivity of resources are being sacrificed for the immediate use of NPS-owned land.
+The actions of restoring the wetlands, reconnecting the creek to its natural floodplain, protecting the known archeological site, and restoring the riparian corridor along Cañada del Puerto Creek meet the longterm goals of protecting the significant natural, ecological, and cultural values of the Park.
 If the Park chooses the Preferred Alternative, in which the ranch corrals are entirely removed as part of the wider wetlands restoration and removal of the berm, the remaining Prisoners Harbor area ranching structures will still contribute to the eligibility of the Santa Cruz Island Ranching District to the NRHP, and overall Park historic and archeological resources will be preserved in a manner consistent with its goals and management policies.